tfpauly/draft-happy-eyeballs-v3/charter.md

 with pools of multiple connections, such scenarios are out of scope for the working group deliverables.

-The rationale for having a working group for this work, instead of hosting it in V6OPS, is the increased cross-functional nature of the algorithm.
-As such, the HAPPY working group will review its work with groups such as V6OPS, TSVWG, QUIC, HTTPBIS, DNSOP, and TLS.
+The updated algorithm is expected to have increased cross-functional scope, beyond the original versions of the algorithm developed in V6OPS.
+As such, the HAPPY working group will review its work with groups such as V6OPS, 6MAN, TSVWG, QUIC, HTTPBIS, DNSOP, and TLS.
+The working group should also coordinate with the Security Area, specifically around the security considerations for TLS Encrypted Client Hello and the behavior of the algorithm with secure protocols (TLS, QUIC, etc).

 The working group’s core deliverables are:

-- Developing a standards-track document for Happy Eyeballs Version 3
+- A standards-track document for Happy Eyeballs Version 3
-- Producing an informational document that explains the impact of Happy Eyeballs on detecting and measuring broken deployments, with recommendations on how to report errors in a privacy-preserving, accurate, and actionable way.
+- An informational document that explains the impact of Happy Eyeballs on detecting and measuring broken deployments, with recommendations on how to report errors in a privacy-preserving, accurate, and actionable way.